famoseagle/sweatshop/README.markdown

 # SweatShop

 SweatShop provides an api to background resource intensive tasks.
 Much of the api design was copied from Workling, with a few tweaks.
-Currently, it runs kestrel, but it can support any number of queues.
+Currently, it runs rabbitmq and kestrel, but it can support any number of queues.

 ## Installing